 MailChimp offers two ways to share blog and website content in your campaigns using RSS (Really Simple Syndication).
-RSS-Driven Campaigns can be set up to go out daily, weekly or monthly, and automatically populate your campaign layout with the last batch of items from your RSS feed.
+RSS-Driven Campaigns can be set up to go out daily, weekly, or monthly, and automatically populate your campaign layout with the last batch of items from your RSS feed.
 If you want to mix in RSS posts with other content, you can drop a feed into other campaign types.

 You may encounter some errors with your RSS feed, content, or merge tags.
 Check out the list below for common problems.

 If the feed URL is misspelled or contains unnecessary spaces, our system will reject the feed.

-- Is your feed password protected?
-If your blog is password protected, MailChimp won't be able to access the content to display it in the campaign.
+If your blog is password protected, we can't access the content to display it in the campaign.
 To make sure your feed works as expected, use a public RSS feed with MailChimp.

 If you're using the same feed you always have, it's possible that your web administrator moved the feed or made other changes to your website that have interfered with our process.

 To validate your RSS feed, MailChimp sends an "are you there?" request to your feed's server.
 If your server doesn't respond to that request, the feed will fail.
-Validate your feed or check with your web or server administrator to find out why.
+Validate your feed or check with your web or server administrator to find out why something isn't working.

-My RSS feed breaks in my campaign
+My RSS Feed Breaks in my Campaign

-Verify that the merge tags you're using are spelled and formatted correctly, and check for extra HTML code that might be out of order.
+Verify that the merge tags you're using are spelled and formatted correctly, and check for extra HTML code that might be disorganized.
 If there are any HTML tags inside the *|MERGETAG|* text, the entire tag can break.

 Incorrect format: Check out our *|RSSFEED:TITLE|* newsletter!